angekonan715/cse210/prove03/README.md

-#Prove03 : Jumper Specification
-#Prove03 : Jumper Specification
+# Prove03 : Jumper Specification

 ## PlayerParachute Object
 It creates a parachute using a list called parachute.